RedCrewOS/api-sdk-creator-js/http-client/README.md

 Kotlin uses [Sealed Classes](https://kotlinlang.org/docs/reference/sealed-classes.html), Swift uses [Enumerations](https://docs.swift.org/swift-book/LanguageGuide/Enumerations.html).
 When acting on a value that is a Sum Type, languages that have Sum Types ensure<sup>9</sup> that the user of that value considers all possible types to ensure nothing is missed.
+Contrast that with how in the past most compilers would have happily let you get away with not checking for nothing ie: null.

 For example

 ```typescript